Ashland, Wisconsin

 Ashland is a city in Ashland and Bayfield counties in the U.S. state of Wisconsin.
 It is the county seat of Ashland County.
 The city is a port on Lake Superior, near the head of Chequamegon Bay.
 The population was 7,908 at the 2020 census, all of whom resided in the Ashland County portion of the city.
 The unpopulated Bayfield County portion is in the city's southwest, bordered by the easternmost part of the Town of Eileen.

 The junction of US Highway 2 (US 2) and Wisconsin Highway 13 (WIS 13) is located at this city.
-It is the home of Northland College, Northwood Technical College, and the Sigurd Olson Environmental Institute.
+It is the home of Northwood Technical College, the Sigurd Olson Environmental Institute, and the recently closed Northland College.

 History

 Pre-settlement

 Eight Native American nations have lived on Chequamegon Bay.
 Later settlers included European explorers, missionaries and fur traders, and more recently, Yankees from the eastern United States who platted and developed the lands, railroaders, shippers, loggers, entrepreneurs, and other settlers.
 Four flags have flown over the area around Ashland from colonial to contemporary times: Spanish, French, English and American.

 The area was part of the United States' Northwest Territory.
 This region was divided into four successive territories for administration before becoming part of the state of Wisconsin: Indiana Territory, Michigan Territory, Illinois Territory, and Wisconsin Territory.

 About the time Christopher Columbus arrived in the New World in the late 15th century, the Ojibwe people came to the land they called Sha-ga-waun-il-ong.
 This term has been translated numerous ways: "lowlands", the "needle", "the region of shallow water", and where "there are large extended breakers".
 Each is descriptive and suitably accurate.
 The Ojibwe stayed on Chequamegon Point for nearly a century before leaving.
 They settled first on Madeline Island and then moved to the Sault Ste.
 Marie region.

-French fur traders Pierre d'Esprit, le Sieur Radisson and Medard Chouart, le Sieur des Groseillers were the first Europeans of record to visit Chequamegon Bay.
+French fur traders Pierre d'Esprit, le Sieur Radisson and Medard Chouart, le Sieur des Groseilliers were the first Europeans of record to visit Chequamegon Bay.
 They arrived in 1659 and built what has been called the first European dwelling place in what is now Wisconsin.
 A historical marker noting this is located at Maslowski Beach on US 2 on the west end of Ashland.
 The monument was erected in 1929 by the Old Settlers Club.

 The Ojibwe heartily welcomed the Frenchmen.
 Five years later, Father Claude-Jean Allouez arrived.
 A Jesuit missionary, he brought the first word of Christianity to Wisconsin's shores.
 Allouez built a chapel not far from the stockade erected by Radisson and Groseillier; he worked and lived at the Bay until 1669.